 How to get help to reduce family conflict

-There's a relationship champion at each Sure Start Children's Centre in the borough.
+There's a relationship champion at each family hub and children's centre in the borough.
 These champions can offer families support and guidance or signposting to further services.
 Relationship champions wear a distinctive badge.
 Anyone wearing this badge is trained to listen and support you.

 In 2019, we're training hundreds of our staff, partners and volunteers to become relationship champions.
 Our relationship champions will complete a dedicated training programme called 'how to argue better'.